-The most influential change agents happen to be the futurists, who leverage science to discover new technologies.
+The most influential change agents are the futurists, who leverage science to discover new technologies.
 While political, economic, and religious philosophies vary from one country to the next, the benefits of investing in science and technology are apparent to everyone in all countries.

-Here are 3 big reasons why investing in science and technology can provide such a high return on investment both collectively and individually.
+Here are three big reasons why investing in science and technology can provide such a high return on investment both collectively and individually.

 Since ancient times, social progress has been linked to scientific advancements and technological sophistication.
-Neolithic human beings used observation and experimentation to learn how to use fire and create stone tools.
+Neolithic humans used observation and experimentation to learn how to use fire and create stone tools.
 Later, historians defined the next leap from the Stone Age to be the Bronze Age.
-Although this marked a huge advancement in the progress of human civilization, it was superseded by the Iron Age.
+Although this marked a considerable advancement in the progress of human civilization, it was superseded by the Iron Age.
 Centuries later, the latent power of steam was the engine that powered the Industrial Revolution.
-Now in the age of interconnected computers, the Internet has created an Information Revolution, a historical shift that has ushered in a new world of commerce and entertainment, as well as enhanced research, more efficient work and worldwide communication.
+Now in the age of interconnected computers, the Internet has created an Information Revolution.
+This historical shift has ushered in a new world of commerce and entertainment, as well as enhanced research, more efficient work and worldwide communication.

 Personal growth depends on education.
-The more a person knows, the greater their opportunity to contribute to their society.
-While, of course, institutional education plays a large role in how much knowledge a person acquires, the Internet has made it possible for anyone with sufficient aspiration to more easily acquire new knowledge and skills.
+The more a person knows, the more excellent their opportunity to contribute to their society.
+While, of course, institutional education plays a significant role in how much knowledge a person acquires, the Internet has made it possible for anyone with sufficient aspiration to acquire new knowledge and skills more quickly.